WING “DERRINGER”€

 Key Takeaways:

-• The Wing Derringer was a twin 160-hp engine aircraft that received FAA type certification in 1966.
+• The Wing Derringer was a twin-engine aircraft powered by two 160-hp Lycoming engines, receiving FAA type certification in 1966.

-• It featured innovative manufacturing techniques, including a patented wing construction with a stretch-formed, chemically milled exterior skin and integral fuel tanks, resulting in aerodynamically smooth surfaces.
+• It featured unique manufacturing techniques, including a patented wing construction with a stretch-formed, chemically milled exterior skin and integral fuel tanks.

-• Designed for two-person commuters, the Derringer had plans for re-entry into production and future models in the early 1980s but ultimately never found further production.
+• Designed for two travelers, the aircraft had plans for re-entry into production in the 1980s and potential future models (turbocharged, four-place turbofan), but ultimately never found further production.

 See a mistake?
 Contact us.